AllanOcelot/easyfaq/README.md

 * Feedback system (Per question?
 Per FAQ page?)
 * "Ask a new question" - Process, allowing visitors to ask a question and the site owner to respond.

+#Credit
+This plugin was created by Allan, over at [A Work Of Code](http://www.aworkofcode.com).

 # Notes
-This is a small personal project that I hope others find useful.
-It's aim was to teach a co-worker git and myself Wordpress plugin development.
 This plugin uses [Font Awesome](http://fontawesome.io/) - If you don't have it, you simply won't get icons.

-Any bugs or features you would like to see?
-We'd love to hear from you.